Perspective | Opening Day was supposed to bring back hope. Instead, the virus won — again.

 Remember how last season ended?
 Yes, with the Los Angeles Dodgers winning their first World Series in 32 years.
 But it also ended with star third baseman Justin Turner being removed from the final innings of Game 6 because he had tested positive for the virus.
 The truncated season could be completed with the crowning of a deserved champion despite the pandemic, but every single element of it would be defined by the pandemic.
 There was and is no escaping it.

-So here we are, back to where we started.
+So here we are, back where we started.
 When Nationals General Manager Mike Rizzo announced his club’s positive test Wednesday, it caught the reporters assembled on a Zoom call off guard.
 The Nats had survived spring training in covid-rich West Palm Beach, Fla., without a positive test.
 Players understand the gravity of a single case in a clubhouse.
 They understand that staying safe and healthy is a competitive advantage.
 And once they got through the testing protocols to begin their day, spring training felt relatively normal.

 That meant the season that was about to begin felt somewhat normal, didn’t it?